 This is the God you are coming to know through this journey.
 Stay with it!
 Because in less than two months, you will see every character trait of the invisible God on display in the person of Jesus.

-And let who He is shape you, instead of allowing who you are to shape Him.
+And let who He is shape you, instead of letting who you are shape Him.